ContentPackArchive/Fancy-Mod/README.md

 # Fancy-Mod
 Toontown Online fancy mod meant for Nightlife created by King Fireball.
+This Content Pack is currently not fully functional with Toontown Rewritten.

 # Information